-Transparent, gem-quality magnesite is rare and beautiful, with colors ranging from colorless, white, and grey to a yellowish brown.
-This material is relatively difficult to cut.
-Faceted magnesite is rarely seen.
+Transparent, gem-quality magnesite is rare and beautiful, with colors ranging from colorless, white, and gray to a yellowish brown.
+This material is relatively difficult to cut, so faceted stones are rarely seen.
 Cabochons are more common.

 Magnesite accepts dye treatments very well due to its porousness.
 Since cabochon or bead shapes are common, dyed specimens are sometimes sold as turquoise.
 If the material is disclosed as treated or a turquoise simulant, this is an acceptable practice.
 If not, buyer beware.

 The Smithsonian Institution holds the largest known cut magnesite, a 390-carat cushion-step gem from Brazilian material.
-Most gem-quality material occurs in sizes under 10-15 carats.
+However, most gem-quality material occurs in sizes under 10-15 carats.

 Due to magnesite’s very low hardness, gems and jewelry made from this material should be stored in a cloth bag or box, away from other gems.
 Harder gems could scratch them.
 (A knife could scratch the surface of most of these stones).
 Consult our gemstone jewelry cleaning guide for more care recommendations.